US report pins down bogus degrees

 Yes those life experience degrees are certainly worth the paper they are written on.

-31 thoughts on “US report pins down bogus degrees”
+31 responses to “US report pins down bogus degrees”

 Villarreal (Lora) holds a Bachelor of Science degree in human resource